vhurna/azure_task_13_vm_monitoring/README.md

 ## Requirements

-In this task, you will need to write and run a Powershell script, which deploys a virtual machines and uses custom script VM extention to deploy a web app:
+In this task, you will need to configure and check OS-level mertics for Azure Virtual Machine.
+To complete the task, you need to perform the following steps:

-1. Write your script code to the file `task.ps1` in this repository:

-    - In script, you should assume that you are already logged in to Azure and using correct subscription (don't use commands 'Connect-AzAccount' and 'Set-AzContext', if needed - just run them on your computer before running the script).

-    - Script already have code, which deploys a VM.
-Update the code so it will deploy a web app from this repo using a custom script VM extention.

-    - To deploy an extention, use [Set-AzVMExtention](https://learn.microsoft.com/en-us/azure/virtual-machines/extensions/features-linux?tabs=azure-powershell#azure-powershell-1) comandlet.

-    - Extention should run a script `install-app.sh`, which should be loaded from your fork of this repo.
-In your for, the script will be available by the URL: `https://raw.githubusercontent.com/<your-github-username>/azure_task_12_deploy_app_with_vm_extention/main/install-app.sh`

-    - Make sure to review and update script `install-app.sh` - it should clone your fork of this repo to the VM.
-Take a note, that as `install-app.sh` will be downloaded by your VM from the GitHub, you need to commit and push changes to it before running the Powershell code which deploys the extention.

-2. When script is ready, run it to deploy resources to your subcription.
-Make sure that script is working without errors, and that application is available on port 8080 after you run the script.
-To verify that web application is running, open in a web browser the following URL: `http://<your-public-ip-DNS-name>:8080`.
+1. Review the Powershell script `task.ps1`, which deploys virtual machine and installs the todo web app on it.
+Update the script to prepare the VM which it deploys for collecting OS-level metrics:

+    - Enable a system-assigned identity for the VM.
+To learn how to do that, check the documentation of [New-AzVM](https://learn.microsoft.com/en-us/powershell/module/az.compute/new-azvm?view=azps-11.5.0) comandlet.

+    - [Deploy](https://learn.microsoft.com/en-us/azure/azure-monitor/agents/azure-monitor-agent-manage?tabs=azure-powershell#system-assigned-managed-identity) Azure Monitor Agent using Powershell to the VM.

+2. Run the updated `task.ps1` script to create a cloud infrastructure for the web app.

+3. In the task resource group (`mate-azure-task-13`) [create a Data Collection Rule](https://learn.microsoft.com/en-us/azure/azure-monitor/vm/tutorial-monitor-vm-guest), which collects VM guest OS metrics and send them to Azure Monitor.
+After you created the rule, wait 10-20 minutes for the Azure Monitor Agent to start sending metrics to Azure Monitor.

+4. Verify that metrics are available for your VM.

-3. Run artifacts generation script `scripts/generate-artifacts.ps1`.
+5. Run artifacts generation script `scripts/generate-artifacts.ps1`.

-4. Test yourself using the script `scripts/validate-artifacts.ps1`.
+6. Test yourself using the script `scripts/validate-artifacts.ps1`.

-5. Make sure that changes to both `task.ps1` and `result.json` are commited to the repo, and sumbit the solution for a review.
+7. Make sure that changes to both `task.ps1` and `result.json` are commited to the repo, and sumbit the solution for a review.

-6. When solution is validated, delete resources you deployed with the powershell script - you won't need them for the next tasks.
+8. When solution is validated, delete resources you deployed with the Powershell script - you won't need them for the next tasks.